-I later learned that several years later, Esplanade Reserve was dug up to make way for new marina precinct named Elizabeth Quay by dredging the field and creating man-made gulf on its site.
+I later learned that several years later, Esplanade Reserve was dug up to make way for new marina precinct named Elizabeth Quay.
+They dredged the field and creating man-made gulf on its site.

 Doddy said that the Indonesian consulate is on the same street, and can be reached by walking.
-Since I need to report my arrival to Indonesian consulate, we decided to pay visit to consulate.
-It was quite a long walk to the place.
-But thanks to the cold weather, we didn’t sweat.
+Since I need to report my arrival to Indonesian consulate, we decided to go to consulate.
+It was quite a long walk to reach the place.
+But thanks to the cold weather, we didn’t felt exhausted.

 Indonesian Consulate at Adelaide Terrace, Perth.
 Seen on Google Street View in 2017.

-When we submit my passport and my visa, the officer said that we must also submit the photocopy of them.
-Since they do not have photocopy machine available for visitors, they asked us to go to nearby Hyatt hotel to photocopy our passport.
-In Indonesia, such matter would have been easy: all we need to do is just go to nearby photocopy shop and done.
+When we submit my passport and my visa, the officer said that we must also produce the photocopy of them.
+Since they didn’t have photocopy machine available for visitors, they asked us to go to nearby Hyatt hotel to photocopy our passport.
+In Indonesia, such matter would have been easy: all we need to do is just go to nearby photocopy shop to have it done.
 But such photocopy shop services does not exist in Australia.
 So we need to find photocopier somewhere out there.

 Once we go out, we try to look for photocopy.
 Since Hyatt hotel is quite far from the consulate, we try our luck in some shops around the consulate.
-After being rejected in several shops, we eventually got our luck in one car rental shop where we can photocopy our papers for free.
-We return back again to submit our papers, and it was well accepted.
+After being rejected by several shops, we eventually got our luck in one car rental shop where we can photocopy our papers for free.
+Once we get the copies of them we thanked the clerk and head back to the consulate to submit our papers.

 My sister tries the Kebab.
 When I first look at it, I found it looks a bit unusual.
 It looks like the spring rolls, but the size is huge: almost as big as my forearm!
 My sister offered her kebab, so I can try it a bit.
 When I eat it, I found the taste is a bit unusual, but somehow really delicious.
 So I decided to buy one for myself.

 The kebab outlet looks interesting.
-Behind the seller there are 3 rotating gyros where chicken, beef, and lamb meat are grilled on vertical skewer which rotate, to allow the meat cooked evenly.
-In front of him, there are also selections of fillings to go with the kebab, such as variety of cheeses, olive, vegetables, egg, and also variety of sauce to go with it.
+Behind the counter there are 3 rotating gyros where chicken, beef, and lamb meat are grilled on vertical skewer which rotate, to allow the meat cooked evenly.
+In he counter, there are also selections of fillings to go with the kebab, such as variety of cheeses, olive, vegetables, egg, and also variety of sauces.
 I ordered chicken kebab, with cheese, lettuce, onion, BBQ and cheese sauce.
 It was truly tasty!

 Once we finished our lunch, we resume exploring the city.